Learn to Play Guitar And bass

 Beginning Students

 Beginner guitar lessons are conducted in a friendly and structured environment, particularly for younger students.
-These lessons focus on foundational elements of the guitar and bass and basic techniques.
-Familiar melodies such as “Smoke on the Water,” “Mary Had a Little Lamb,” “Happy Birthday,” and “Iron Man” are used to make lessons enjoyable while also introducing unique technical challenges specific to the guitar.
+Students get started fast using familiar melodies such as “Smoke on the Water,” “Mary Had a Little Lamb,” “Happy Birthday,” and “Iron Man” This makes lessons enjoyable while also introducing unique technical challenges specific to the guitar.
 Students will also learn to read music through standard notation and guitar tablature.

 What to Expect For